Healthy, Strong Nails: Your Nail Care 101 Guide

 Strong healthy nails from Atelier Anaiis, Philadelphia's health-first nail care studio.

 Caring about nails often feels like juggling a few priorities.
-Nails have to feel great, look beautiful, and be healthy.
+Ideally, you want nails to feel great, look beautiful, and be healthy.

 Healthy, strong nails aren’t the result of one product, one manicure, or one appointment.
-They’re the result of thoughtful, consistent choices — what you do and what you don’t do.
+They’re the result of thoughtful, consistent choices — what you do and what you don’t do every day over time.

 We’re reminded of the saying, “When you’re born, you look like your parents.
 But when you die, you look like your decisions.”

-The same holds true for your nails.
-Over time, they reflect not genetics, but habits — how gently you treat them, how often you protect them, and how consistently you invest in their care.
+The same is true for your nails.
+Over time, they reflect habits more than anything — how gently you treat them, how often you protect them, and how consistently you invest in their care.

 Let’s begin with what to do.